-In Episode 082 Sara talks with four 26-30-year-olds living in Louisville, Kentucky.
-William Summay, Erin Sigmund, Haley Hodge, Nolan Hodge and Joseph Reece are seeking to follow Jesus every day.
-(Yes, that’s five people.
-Joseph wasn’t with us for this conversation.
-We’ll catch you next time, Joseph!)
+In Episode 082 Sara talks with a group of 26-30-year-olds living in Louisville, Kentucky.
+Erin Sigmund, Haley Hodge, Nolan Hodge and Joseph Reece are seeking to follow Jesus every day.
 They’re several months into living in an intentional community.
 But for over four years, they’ve been creating space that is filled with grace, conflict, and tacos.

 As a leader, listen to this episode to hear how relationships and authenticty, not programs, are central to being the church.
 You’ll be confronted with the love of Jesus expressed in everything from conversation to tacos and friendship to marriage.

 Yes, you read that correctly.
 Listen as Haley shares how a welcoming, loving space opened the door to conversations that not only challenged her beliefs – but changed them.
 The transformation from atheist to Jesus follower came because of friendship, conversation, and love – with tacos as a side dish.

 Erin reflects on questioning how to make friends as an adult.
 Nolan explores how different church traditions and theologies are the spark to unity.
 William points us to an a-ha moment about what it means to intentionally build relationships and live in community.
 And, much, much more.

 Erin, Haley, Nolan (and Joseph, who wasn’t able to join this episode) are living with intention, grace, and hospitality.
 They also have their fair share of conflict.
 It’s not something they avoid.
 Instead, they embrace conflict and stumble through it with love.